spinitron/ark-player/README.md

 ## Developer instructions

-If you intend customize or change the player, e.g. to change it style sheet or modify its behavior, please fork this repo in Github and push your changes to your repo.
+If you intend to customize or change the player, e.g. to change its appearance or behavior, please fork this repo in Github and push your changes to your repo.
 (We use MPL for this work to encourage you to give your improvments back to the community.)
 Feel free to send pull requests.